Toggle: English / Spanish

 Kawasaki disease occurs most often in Japan, where it was first discovered.
-The disease occurs more often in boys than in girls.
+The disease is seen more often in boys than in girls.
 Most of the children who develop this condition are younger than age 5.

-Kawasaki disease often begins with a fever of 102 °F or higher that does not go away.
-The fever is often as high as 104 °F. A fever lasting at least 5 days is a common sign of the disorder.
+Kawasaki disease often begins with a fever of 102°F (38.9°C) or higher that does not go away.
+The fever is often as high as 104°F (40°C).
+A fever lasting at least 5 days is a common sign of the disorder.
 The fever may last for up to 2 weeks.
 The fever often does not come down with normal doses of acetaminophen (Tylenol) or ibuprofen.

 Other symptoms often include:

-- Very bloodshot or red eyes (without pus or drainage)
+- Bloodshot or red eyes (without pus or drainage)

 - Bright red, chapped, or cracked lips

 - Red mucous membranes in the mouth

 - Strawberry tongue, white coating on the tongue, or visible red bumps on the back of the tongue

 - Red palms of the hands and the soles of the feet

 - Skin rashes on the middle of the body, NOT blister-like